 What to pay:

-Use the Nanny Compensation Spreadsheet to figure out what to pay your nanny based on hours per week and how many children.
+Visit the Park Slope Parents Nanny Compensation Spreadsheet to figure out what to pay your nanny based on hours per week and how many children.
 Make sure to look at the comments for more information.
 If you want to use the sheet, make your own copy.

 *NOTE: These averages are based on one family employing a nanny, not a nanny share.

 24% of employers pay by the hour (defined as “the hours vary week to week”).

 51% pay “weekly plus" (defined as a set amount PLUS more if the nanny works more hours than typical/agreed upon).